openprov/interop-test-harness/README.md

 Here we have set up one repository per component so we can have one test job per component.
 There is no reason, though, why a single test job cannot run all the tests for all the components, to reduce the number of repositories needed.

-The test harness also includes unit tests for the harness itself - these are tested under Travis CI using a job configuration file within this repository.

-### ProvStore jobs and API keys

-Running ProvStore tests require you to:

-* Create a ProvStore API Key:
-  - Log in to [ProvStore](https://provenance.ecs.soton.ac.uk/
-store)
-  - Select Account => Developer Area
-  - You will see your API key

-* Define a Travis CI variable, `PROVSTORE_API_KEY` holding your ProvStore user name and API key:
+Running ProvStore tests require you to define a Travis CI variable, `PROVSTORE_API_KEY` holding your ProvStore user name and API key:

 * Visit your job's settings page in Travis CI
 * Select settings